Merlion Programme 2026

 1. Travel to Singapore for France-based researchers

-The travel costs are borne by the French side and cover exclusively the allowances and travel expenses of the researchers in the French teams:
+The travel costs are borne by the French side and exclusively cover the allowances and travel expenses of the researchers in the French teams:

 2. Travel to France for Singapore-based researchers

-Séjour Merlion
+Séjours Merlion

 Merlion Workshop

-The financial support of a Merlion workshop (total amount of which cannot exceed 20,000€) is done in two ways:
+The financial support of a Merlion workshop is provided in two ways:

 1. Workshop held in Singapore

-The budget allocated by the French side covers exclusively the allowances and travel expenses of the researchers in the French team and the budget allocated by the Singaporean side covers the expenses related to the organisation of the workshop.
+The budget allocated by the French side exclusively covers the allowances and travel expenses of the researchers in the French team and the budget allocated by the Singaporean side covers the expenses related to the organisation of the workshop.

 2. Workshop held in France